nadeepoornima/BBG-Redis_Response_Caching/README.md

 You can run the service that we developed above as a Docker container.
 As Ballerina platform includes <a href="https://github.com/ballerinax/docker">Ballerina_Docker_Extension</a>, which offers native support for running Ballerina programs on containers, you just need to put the corresponding docker annotations on your service code.
 Since this guide requires Redis as a prerequisite and you can download the Redis docker image from <a href="https://hub.docker.com/_/redis/">here<a> and please follow guidlines and you can use it to deploy this project as a docker image.

-### Deploying on Kubernetes

-You can run the service that we developed above, on Kubernetes.
-The Ballerina language offers native support for running a Ballerina program on Kubernetes, with the use of Kubernetes annotations that you can include as part of your service code.
-Also, it will take care of the creation of the docker images.
-So you don't need to explicitly create docker images prior to deploying it on Kubernetes.
-Refer to <a href="https://github.com/ballerinax/kubernetes">Ballerina_Kubernetes_Extension</a> for more details and samples on Kubernetes deployment with Ballerina.
-You can also find details on using Minikube to deploy Ballerina programs.

 **First, let's see how to configure Redis in the Docker container.**

 - Initially, you need to pull the Redis docker image using the below command.